Naomi-Hensens/Portfolio/README.md

 # Portfolio
-my porfolio about who i am, projects and art
+my porfolio is about who i am, projects and art